alexcoder04/if-schleife-bot/SECURITY.md

 # Security Policy

-## Supported versions and our workflow
+## Supported versions and our development workflow

 The `main` branch is our stable production branch, which is generally recommended to use.
-Severe vulnerabilities bypass the normal workflow with the `dev` branch and are patched directly into `main` via a hotfix.
+Severe vulnerabilities bypass the normal workflow via the `dev` branch and are patched directly into `main` with a hotfix.

 ## Reporting vulnerabilities